 - Can Replacement: The manufacturer can replace the defective vehicle to compensate you for your defective vehicle.
 You will be entitled to your down payment, monthly payments, taxes, incidental expenses, and attorney fees.

 - Car Buyback: A manufacturer can also repurchase the defective vehicle, including a refund of money spent towards the vehicle in repairs and tow trucks.
 This doesn’t include the trouble-free use-value.
-The manufacturer may also cover reasonable fees and attorney costs.
+The manufacturer may also coI Don’t Have Warranty.
+Can I Still Qualify for Lemon Law?ver reasonable fees and attorney costs.

 Contact Our California Lemon Law Attorneys